eloritzkovitz/web-performance-optimization-demo/README.md

-# Frontend Web Performance Optimization Demo
+# Web Performance Optimization Demo

-This project, built in React, demonstrates the performance impact of front-end optimization techniques such as code splitting, lazy loading, and caching.
+This project, written in TypeScript and built with React, Vite and Node.js, demonstrates the performance impact of front-end optimization techniques such as code splitting, lazy loading, and caching.

-## 📌 Purpose
+## Purpose

 The goal of this project is to showcase how modern web performance optimization techniques can significantly improve user experience.
 It provides a practical comparison between:

 - An **unoptimized page**.
 - An **optimized page** that leverages various optimization strategies, as detailed below.

-## 🚀 Optimization Techniques
+## Optimization Techniques

 This demo implements the following optimization strategies: